dahlia/fedify/docs/manual/inbox.md

 > [!TIP]
 > You can get a personal or shared inbox URI by calling
 > the `~Context.getInboxUri()` method.
 It takes an optional parameter
-> `handle` to get the personal inbox URI for the actor with the bare handle.
+> `identifier` to get the personal inbox URI for the actor with the given
-> If the `handle` parameter is not provided, the method returns the shared
+> identifier.
+If the `identifier` parameter is not provided, the method
-> inbox URI.
+> returns the shared inbox URI.

 [shared inbox]: https://www.w3.org/TR/activitypub/#shared-inbox-delivery